There are new concerns over the stamp duty holiday amid a rise in conveyance delays which risk deals falling through.

 “This increase in demand has resulted in agents finding buyers for listings in less time, but as the number of transactions increase, the timescale to completion is also likely to continue to increase, at least for the near future.
 Agents should be preparing buyers for the fact that they are may likely miss the stamp duty deadline at the end of June.”

 What is the Stamp Duty Holiday?

 The stamp duty holiday, introduced in July 2020, is a tax break which exempts the first £500,000 of all property sales from stamp duty.

 It delivered a shot in the arm to the housing market in 2020, following months of lockdown which essentially led to a housing market freeze.
-It has since inspired a boom in house prices.

 The holiday was also praised for its impact on those considering renovating a house, and those in the midst of buying or considering a move in the coming months, who can reinvest the savings into their project.

 But the clamour put the housing sector under pressure.
 Nearly a third of prospective home buyers were refused a mortgage following the stamp duty holiday announcement, Market Financial Solutions (MFS) revealed in September, with mortgage lenders opting for caution following a turbulent 2020.

 The extension of the stamp duty holiday in the March Budget was credited with buyer demand hitting twice the normal levels in March, according to reallymoving, which revealed that homebuyer demand for conveyancing quotes was 101% higher at the end of March, compared with the same time last year.